open-mesh-mirror/doc/batman-adv/Tweaking.rst

 When enabled network coding increases the WiFi throughput by combining multiple frames into a single frame, thus reducing the needed air time.
 A comprehensive documentation has been made available in our wiki.
-One document focuses on the [[batman-adv:NetworkCoding\|general network coding concept]] whereas the second document is about the [[NetworkCoding-technical\|technical details & implementation specifics]].
+One document focuses on the :doc:`general network coding concept </batman-adv/NetworkCoding>` whereas the second document is about the
+:doc:`technical details & implementation specifics <NetworkCoding-technical>`.
 Our download section also contains recorded network coding talks.
 It is necessary to activate network coding at compile time before you can use this feature (consult `the README.external